💞 Happy Mother’s Day! Celebrating our millions of moms with 30% off your All Access app subscription. Start Now >

 As you would when introducing any new food, start by offering a small quantity of rice for the first few servings.
 If there is no adverse reaction, gradually increase the serving size over future meals.

 Both white and brown rice can be a part of a balanced and healthy diet for babies.
-Generally, brown rice tends to have more arsenic than white rice, but also offers more vitamins and minerals, while white rice commonly has less arsenic but fewer nutrients.
-Keep in mind that rice can be prepared in a number of ways to help reduce the overall arsenic content.
+While brown rice tends to have more arsenic than white rice, it also offers more vitamins and minerals.
+White rice commonly has less arsenic but fewer nutrients.
+Aim to include rice as a part of a variety of foods in baby’s diet.

 In general, we look for thin, soft multi-grain “rice” cakes or teething rusks that soften easily on contact with saliva and do not rely solely on rice as an ingredient.
 Examples include Suzie’s corn and quinoa cakes or Lundberg’s whole grain cakes.
 This information is not sponsored—we simply want to give you examples as a starting point in your research.
 Avoid rice crackers, thick puffed rice cakes, and steamed rice cakes such as mochi, all of which pose a higher choking risk.